nigelhorne/smtp-proxy/README.md

 # Installation

-To install, simply put this script into /usr/local/sbin/smtp-proxy
+To install, simply put this script into /usr/local/sbin/smtp-proxy, copy smtp-proxy.config into /usr/local/etc/smtp-proxy.config and amend the config file to taste.

 If you are using systemd, copy and paste this content into /etc/systemd/system/smtp-proxy.service